Sidhuvud

 Compose your ideal week

 How does your perfect week look?
 Probably not like those 5 days you spend every year on a sunny beach in a warm place, even if this image might spontaneously come to mind when asked such a question.
-But do not let this get you down, such a lifestyle can get tired after a while as well.
+But do not let this get you down; such a lifestyle can get tiring after a while.

 What I am referring to is the perfect workweek.